Proj221/DemoVer1_Huawei/README.md

 ## Ep31_Add a debug key on game speed
 + press 0 to accel 5 times faster than the current game speed

+## Ep32_Set new student behavior
++ seperate bubble comp with mood and emoji.
+Emoji would reflect by notifying the actors while mood would reflect by the sanity
++ add new behavior branches